Goldman Sachs' CFO Viniar says liquidity remains top concern

-Goldman Sachs Group Inc's (GS.N) outgoing chief financial officer said on Tuesday that liquidity remains the bank's biggest risk-management concern as he prepares to transfer his responsibilities to another executive.
+Sept 18 Goldman Sachs Group Inc's outgoing chief financial officer said on Tuesday that liquidity remains the bank's biggest risk-management concern as he prepares to transfer his responsibilities to another executive.

 "Anytime you ask me about the biggest risk the firm faces, you're always going to hear me give the same answer, which is: liquidity, liquidity, liquidity," CFO David Viniar said on a conference call with analysts.